How to Cool Down Fast and Remedy Dehydration

 Before you engage in physical activities during months of hot weather and before staying out too long under sunny skies, you need to learn how to cool down fast.

 This article is packed with information on how to recognize dehydration resulting from heat exhaustion and how you can cool down quickly.
-It’ll also explain how an oral rehydration solution like DripDrop ORS can help.

 How Your Body Regulates Heat